 A representative selection of molecules found in agricultural, biological, environmental, industrial, medical, and pharmatheutical applications of organic chemistry will be discussed, e.g., molecules found in agrochemicals, fibres, food additives, perfumes, polymers, and prescription drugs.

 Laboratory Component:

 Laboratory Techniques in organic chemistry; preparation of some organic compounds, and; methods of qualitative organic analysis.
+Laboratory Reports are to be submitted via Zoom and D2L under, "Assignments".

 Seminar/Tutorial Component: